datastax-cda/astra-cdc-to-BigQuery-sink/README.md

 	- From the Streaming tenant navigate to: "Namespace and Topics"
 	- Under the astracdc namespace click "Add Topic".
 	  ![image](https://user-images.githubusercontent.com/41307386/229567041-76642e1d-a656-4610-bbea-0896c4469345.png)
 	- Give the topic a name and click "Add Topic.
-For this demo, naming the topic bq-demo-offset-01
+For this example, naming the topic bq-demo-offset-01
 	  ![image](https://user-images.githubusercontent.com/41307386/229566495-54bc859b-e2a0-4fd5-8053-483ee713af49.png)
-	- In this example we've named the offset storage
 3. Prepare the BigQuery sink config file
 	- Refer to sample bqconfig.yaml
 		- Note: keyfile is redacted but is the JSON key downloaded for the GCP service account.
 All "\" in the key need to be escaped by adding an additional "\", i.e. `\\`